Welcome to Where It's Soft.

 As if it's gently dropping away from you.

-You don't need to try hard.
+You don't need to try hard,

-You don't need to get this perfect.
+And there's no need to try to get this perfect.

 Just being here with yourself is enough.

-Notice how each exhale creates a small pause at the end.
+Notice how each exhale creates a small pause at the end,

 A moment where nothing needs to happen.